 Not all data is equally critical.
-Every organization has its own definition of critical data.
+Every organisation has its own definition of critical data.
 The first step is to decide which data would cause the biggest problem if it were stolen.
-Data loss prevention should start with the most valuable or sensitive data that is likely to be targeted by attackers.
+DLP should start with the most valuable or sensitive data that is likely to be targeted by attackers.

 Classify the data